ePay

 What happens if my payment is returned as non-sufficient funds (NSF)?

 The Chapter 13 Trustee reserves the right to lock an ePay account and prevent a debtor from making payments online.
 There are several reasons why your account may be locked.
 The main reasons include: a non-sufficient funds (NSF) payment, a debtor placing a stop payment on submitted funds, or the conversion or dismissal of your bankruptcy case.
 If your account has been locked and you are still required to make payments, please send Cashier’s Checks or Money Orders to the Chapter 13 Trustee’s P.O.
-Box in Memphis, Tennessee.
+Box in Memphis, Tennessee or you may submit your payment electronically using TFS Bill Pay.

 Where can I find a full payment history for my case?